-This article focuses on LTV, but you can calculate your UA campaign’s success with other relevant revenue metrics.
+This article focuses on LTV for mobile games, but you can calculate your UA campaign’s success with other relevant revenue metrics.
 We are going to talk about them in future articles.

-How to Calculate the LTV of your Mobile Game?
+How to Calculate the LTV for your Mobile Game?

-There are many ways to calculate the LTV, and you must find the one that fits best your mobile app and your goal.
+There are many ways to calculate the LTV for mobile games, and you must find the one that fits best your mobile app and your goal.

 Calculate the LTV will be more or less challenging, depending on how many revenue sources (In-App Purchases, Advertisement, Subscriptions, etc.) your mobile app has integrated, and how many sinks have to cover (business structure, marketing campaigns, etc.)

 The easiest way to calculate the LTV is to multiply your app’s ARPDAU (Average Revenue Per Daily Active User) per your users’ average lifespan.
-That will get you a first estimate of your LTV.
+That will get you a first estimate of the LTV for your mobile game.
 However, it may not be the most accurate one.

 Also, to calculate the average lifespan of a user, you need to collect data from your app, and that may be a bit difficult if your app is still not in the app stores (in tech or soft launch).
 In case you already have launched the app, you can create a user cohort for all the D1, D7, D15, D30 & D90 days and check the average.
 You could also use historical data from similar apps or user segments, though.